 Longtime resident Bob Dylan is said to have quipped that you only had to throw a stone and you’d hit a musician in Woodstock.
 For the less antagonistic among you, an even better bet is to head out to one of the town’s music venues, where you can catch local and national talent almost any night of the week.

-Back in town, the recently restored Colony Woodstock pairs live music with historic atmosphere in its 1929 ballroom while the late-night The Lodge features open mic nights on Tuesdays and live bands on Fridays.
+Back in town, the recently restored Colony Woodstock pairs live music with a historic atmosphere in its 1929 ballroom while the late-night The Lodge features open mic nights on Tuesdays and live bands on Fridays.
 Feeling inspired?
 Pick up your own musical instrument memento from town retailer Woodstock Music Shop.

 03 of 08